onedata/onedata-documentation/docs/user-guide/interfaces/onedata-file-rest-client.md

 passing arguments to methods which perform operations on Onedata filesystem:

 * first argument is the name of the data space
-* next arguments are keyword arguments, include `file_path` or `file_id` which need to be specified separately from the first argument and contain paths relative to the space directory
+* next arguments are keyword arguments, include `file_path` or `file_id`, which need to be specified separately from the first argument and contain path relative to the space directory (for `file_path`) or file ID (for `file_id`)

 ### Get token scope

-Returns a dictionary with a map of data spaces available through specified access token, including some attributes such a list of Oneproviders supporting that each space.
+Returns a dictionary with a map of data spaces available through specified access token, including some attributes such a list of Oneprovider instances supporting each space:

 ```python
 >>> client.get_token_scope()